Aluminum Alloys in Manufacturing

 Alloy ratio and combination result in a series of aluminum products suited for different industrial purposes.
 Some alloys offer increased resistance to corrosion, while others provide increased workability in hot conditions.
 The industrial application determines the right composition.

-Types of Aluminum Alloys
+Different Types Of Aluminum Alloys

-Seven different base alloy combinations exist for industrial use.
+There are many different types of aluminum.
+In total, there are seven different base alloy combinations exist for industrial use.
 These range in a series of 1000 to 7000, with specific digits resulting from different ratios and combinations.
 In some cases, alloy selection involves benefit trade-offs.
 Anodizing, painting and other finish treatments are available for added protection.
+The standard alloys for industrial use are:

 1XXX Series Alloy contains a minimum of 99% pure aluminum.
 Due to their pureness, 1XXX series aluminum alloys are highly resistant to corrosion but susceptible to high temperatures.
 What’s more, 1XXX series alloys with the highest purity are typical for food packaging and electrical use.